-We believe that a decent, affordable home should be a right for us all.
-Having good housing that people can afford close to work, education and local services acts as a springboard for thriving communities and plays a critical role in a strong national and local economy.
-We want to see a clear long-term plan for housing, backed by government investment, to achieve these outcomes.
+Housing also plays a critical role in a strong national and local economy.
+Having good housing that people can afford close to work, education, support networks and local services acts as a springboard for thriving communities.
+To achieve this, we need the Government to commit to a clear long-term plan for housing, backed by investment.